 Man oh man are these meatballs good!
-I have made 4 batches in the last week because they just don’t get old.
-They are my current favorite meal and I don’t see that changing any time soon.
-My husband and toddler love them just as much as I do so they are definitely family friendly.
+I have made 4 batches in the last week because they just don't get old.
+They are my current favorite meal and I don't see that changing any time soon.
+My toddler loves them just as much as I do so they are definitely family friendly.

-That may seem too good to be true, but it’s not.
+This sauce is so incredible that it almost seems too good to be true, but it's not.
+Orange juice, coconut aminos, a little ground ginger and some flour to thicken it.
 I use just a tiny bit orange juice and it adds sweetness and balances out all the savory flavors.
-I do want to mention I’m not a fan of recipes that say they are Whole30 and use 1 cup of orange juice because you know you’re going to get a sugar hit from that.
-Technically it’s okay, but I don’t feel like it’s the spirit of Whole30 and changing your habits.
-So only 2 tablespoons of juice for 16 meatballs- not bad!
 It comes together so quick on the stove-top then poured over the meatballs and baked.
 So the meatballs soak in the sauce and the sauce slightly caramelizes.
 So much goodness!

 These are super easy to make.
 The meat gets mixed in a bowl all together, rolled into balls, placed in a baking dish and baked with the sauce on them.
 This is definitely a meal that could be made on a weeknight.
 Ready in about 30 minutes with all the rolling included.
 Not bad and totally worth it!

-You will love these meatballs because they are juicy, tender, and so flavorful.
-So saucy and irresistible! 🙂 You can also make a double batch in a 13×9 if you want leftovers.
+You will love these paleo turkey teriyaki meatballs because they are juicy, tender, and so flavorful.
+So saucy and irresistible! 🙂 You can also make a double batch in a 13x9 if you want leftovers.

 - 2 tablespoons orange juice

 - 6 tablespoons water